Components and Props

 type.
 Signal

-is an enumerated type that represents any kind of readable reactive signal.
-It can
+is an enumerated type that represents any kind of readable reactive signal, or a plain value.

 #[component]